ben/ben.github.com/_drafts/highfive.md

 The first three things in that list are similar to a real-life high-five.
 That last one, though – that would be pretty tricky to pull off without the magic of technology.
-Anyone can send anyone a "thanks!" with a monetary gift attached, in a very public way, and with zero friction.
+With this, anyone can send anyone a "thanks!" with a monetary gift attached, in a very public way, and with zero friction.

 ## Peer Recognition